Nimi77/Travel-Agency/README.md

 A travel agency website.
-The tourism company name is TripGoal
+The tourism company's name is TripGoal
 ### TripGoal

 TripGoal is a website created for luxury travel planning and for users to get many choices of where to tour with thier friends and family.